Ali-Khazraee/sfu-graphlearning/README.md

 # Code overview

-The implementation is provided at https://github.com/ kiarashza/LLGF.git.
 The script main.py includes the training pipeline. models.py contains the graph VAE with different Encoder and Decoder architecture implementations.
 All the Python packages used in our experiments are provided